Examples of what Application Control can do

 Browser Helper Objects, also known as BHOs, are commonly used by threats to spy on or interfere with web browsing.
 If your organization does not allow BHOs or has a pre-installed set of allowed BHOs, you can block all unwanted BHOs.

-These and other rules sets, created for Symantec Endpoint Protection clients, can be downloaded from here:
+These and other policy files created for Symantec Endpoint Protection clients, can be downloaded from our support site.